-Presented in partnership with the School of the Art Institute of Chicago (SAIC), /Dialogues offers panel discussions, conversations and provocative artistic discourse with leading artists, curators, designers, and arts professionals on the current issues that engage them.
+Presented in partnership with the School of the Art Institute of Chicago (SAIC), the 2019 /Dialogues offered panel discussions, conversations and provocative artistic discourse with leading artists, curators, designers, and arts professionals on the current issues that engaged them.

 2019 /Dialogues Program